Costing is an optional set of features which enables you to one or more of the following:

 You'll first want to enable the feature by selecting the Costing mode menu.
 There are two options to enable costing:

 - Simple - This mode allows you to enable a job list for which employees clock IN.
-It also allows you to create cost centers.

 - Enhanced - This mode enables more complex job classification, including job categories, jobs phases, and code codes.